Between 1994 and 1999, the Survivors of the Shoah Visual History Foundation -- now the

 Using the Visual History Archive

-it can be requested and uploaded within 48 hours.
-Use of the Archive requires a one-time registration, allowing you to save searches and projects.
-Please see the
+The VHA database is a subscription resource that offers streaming testimonies.
+Use of the VHA requires a one-time registration, allowing users to save searches and projects.
+Please see the VHA’s Terms of Use.

 System Requirements